 Along side his business activities, Guy has been an active volunteer at Merchavim - the Institute for the Advancement of Shared Citizenship, where he is outgoing Chairman of the Board.
 During his time as Chairman, Merchavim’s innovating programming, that helps Israeli children from all backgrounds learn about and celebrate Israel’s cultural diversity, has reached over 500 schools and kindergartens.

-Simi Hinden is the Director of Knowledge Management at PresenTense.
-She is currently studying for her MBA at Hebrew University, with a focus on strategy and entrepreneurship, and graduated from Columbia University with a BA in biology.
+Simi Hinden is the Director of Resource Development and Knowledge Management at PresenTense.
+In her role, she manages program assessment across the organization, as well as financial resource development for PresenTense Israel.
+She has an MBA from the Hebrew University, with a focus on strategy and entrepreneurship, and graduated from Columbia University with a BA in biology.
 She has also studied at the Weizmann Institute of Science and the Drisha Institute.
-Previously she was an Opinion and Analysis Editor for Seeking Alpha, and has been a longstanding volunteer with PresenTense.
+Previously she was an Opinion and Analysis Editor for Seeking Alpha.
 Originally from New Jersey, Simi lives in Jerusalem.